 - HELLO PUMPKIN SPICES!

-Part apple bread, pumpkin bread, spice cake, and carrot cake, this harvest spice bread is loaded with flavor.
+Part apple cinnamon bread, pumpkin bread, spice cake, and carrot cake, this harvest spice bread is loaded with flavor.
 When you decide to bake a loaf, do yourself a favor and double the recipe.
 You’ll want two loaves of this orange beauty and even then, it’s hard to share.

 Let’s Talk Add-Ins